Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 COPYRIGHTS: Inside the Volcano

-The Þríhnúkar volcano erupted three times.
+The Þríhnúkar volcanic cone erupted three times.

 History of Discovery: From Risky Expedition to Tourist Sensation